$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Abstract

 \section{Abstract}

-Cross-lingual summarization consists of generating a summary in one language given an input document in a different language, allowing for the dissemination of relevant content across speakers of other languages.
-However, this task remains challenging, mainly because of the need for cross-lingual datasets and the compounded difficulty of summarizing \emph{and} translating.
+Cross-lingual summarization aims to generate a summary in one language given input in a different language, allowing for the dissemination of relevant content among different language speaking populations.
+The task is challenging mainly due to the paucity of cross-lingual datasets and the compounded difficulty of summarizing \emph{and} translating.
 This work presents \muplan, an approach to cross-lingual summarization that uses an intermediate planning step as a cross-lingual bridge.
-We formulate the plan as a sequence of entities that captures the conceptualization of the summary, i.e. identifying the salient content and expressing in which order to present the information, separate from the surface form.
-Using a multilingual knowledge base, we align the entities to their canonical designation across languages. \muplan\ models first learn to generate the plan and then continue generating the summary conditioned on the plan and the input.
-We evaluate our methodology on the XWikis dataset on cross-lingual pairs across four languages and demonstrate that this planning objective achieves state-of-the-art performance in terms of ROUGE and faithfulness scores.
-Moreover, this planning approach improves the zero-shot transfer to new cross-lingual language pairs compared to non-planning baselines.
+We formulate the plan as a sequence of entities capturing the summary's content and the order in which it should be communicated.
+Importantly, our plans abstract from surface form: using a multilingual knowledge base, we align entities to their canonical designation across languages and generate the summary conditioned on this cross-lingual bridge and the input.\footnote{Source code and plan-annotated data are available at \url{https://github.com/google-deepmind/muplan}.} Automatic and human evaluation on the XWikis dataset (across four language pairs) demonstrates that our planning objective achieves state-of-the-art performance in terms of informativeness and faithfulness.
+Moreover, \muplan\ models improve the \emph{zero-shot} transfer to new cross-lingual language pairs compared to baselines without a planning component.